-As required by The Provincial Auditor Act, this section presents the Office's funding request for 2019-20 Estimates including an amount for unforeseen expenses.
-The Provincial Auditor Act provides for inclusion of an appropriation for unforeseen expenses (contingency appropriation) within the Estimates presented each year.
-Exhibit 3 - History of Unforeseen Expenses Appropriation sets out a brief history of this appropriation.
+As required by The Provincial Auditor Act, this section presents the Office's funding request for 2020-21 Estimates including an amount for unforeseen expenses (contingency appropriation) as envisioned by The Provincial Auditor Act.
+Exhibit 3-History of Unforeseen Expenses Appropriation sets out a brief history of the contingency appropriation.